Princia3/SalesScope/README.md

 # SalesScope
-An end-to-end data analytics project that builds an interactive sales dashboard with dynamic KPIs, top customers/products, and sales forecasting.
-This project demonstrates how to take raw sales data → clean it → model it in SQL → analyze KPIs → forecast future sales → and finally visualize everything in Power BI/Tableau.
+An end-to-end beginner data analytics project that builds an interactive sales dashboard with dynamic KPIs and top customers/products.
+This project demonstrates how to take raw sales data → clean it → model it → analyze KPIs → and finally visualize everything in Power BI/using matplotlib.